Abandonment Process (after court order)

 • If Form T-22B indicates that the serial plate is missing, completed Form T-128 Missing Serial Plate Affidavit.

-• The vehicle must be advertised for sale in a newspaper in accordance with the requirements for public sale.
-The advertisement must reflect a full vehicle description (model year, make and vehicle identification number).
+• The advertisement must reflect a full vehicle description (model year, make and vehicle identification number).
 A copy of the newspaper advertisement is required only when the seller and the buyer are the same.

 “Public sale” means a sale: